Make Reservations 1-888-44Buggy Closed Sundays

 Family-Friendly Amish Buggy Tours

-Buggy Line Tours is starting it's 16th season in Shipshewana.
-We feel our tours are educational and fun for you and your family.
-Some tours will bring back childhood memories as we offer you a chance to milk cows or feed calves.
+Buggy Line is starting it's 18th season in Shipshewana.
+We feel our services are educational and fun for you and your family.
+Some trips will bring back childhood memories as we offer you a chance to milk cows or feed calves.
 This is a good opportunity to visit with our Amish/Mennonite friends as we share stories and fellowship with each other.

-Bill & I have been doing tours since 1979.
+Bill & I have been in Shipshewana since 1979.
 Bill was a charter coach driver for 16 years and I escorted many of his tours.
 So being on a motor coach is not new to us.
-We started Buggy Line Tours in May 1997 and have added tours throughout the years.
-Our most popular tour is the tour that ends the evening in an Amish Home for a meal.
+We started Buggy Line in May 1997 and have added trips throughout the years.
+Our most popular one is the trip that ends the evening in an Amish Home for a meal.
 We enjoy stepping on a motor coach to spend the day or even a couple hours with groups.
 We'll help you plan you stay in Shipshewana as well as your overnight arrangements.

 Bill & I have lived in the area all our lives and have Amish family.
 Bill being raised in Middlebury, IN (another Amish/Mennonite community) and I in Millersburg, IN.
-Bill & I are blessed with 2 adult children (Scott & Stacey) and 6 wonderful grandchildren (Madison, Brittany, Billy, Bethany, Joshua and Dustin) can‘t forget the great-grandsons, Joshua and Hunter.
-They are 9 weeks apart so it's like having twins.
-So much fun.
+Bill & I are blessed with 2 adult children (Scott & Stacey) and 6 wonderful grandchildren (Madison, Brittany, Billy, Bethany, Joshua and Dustin) can‘t forget the great-grandsons, Joshua, Hunter and Fischer.
+We expect our baby girl in May 2014.

 This is your chance to ask those questions you've always wanted to ask and never knew who to ask.
 It's a chance to show your children what a home looks like without a phone, television or computer.
 We'll introduce you to the simple way of living with many stories and experiences along the way.